The Crocodile: History

-Mad Season played their first concert at the Crocodile Cafe on October 12, 1994 under the name The Gacy Bunch.
+Mad Season played their first concert at the Crocodile Cafe on October 12, 1994, under the name The Gacy Bunch.

+Sweet Water filmed the music video for their Atlantic records single 'Head Down' at The Crocodile.

 In February 1996, Seattle's Popllama Records released the compilation album Bite Back: Live at the Crocodile Cafe, which featured bands such as The Walkabouts, Girl Trouble, Flop, and Gas Huffer.

 After opening the Crocodile Cafe, owner Stephanie Dorgan later married R.E.M. guitarist Peter Buck, who became a partner in the Crocodile.
 Buck often played there with his other band, The Minus 5.
 Dorgan and Buck divorced in 2006 and the Croc closed unexpectedly on December 15, 2007.